JR EAST Train Simulator on Steam - User reviews, Price & Information

 Jan.
 2025

 The world of train gaming is absolutely massive these days.
 Spearheaded by the success of Dovetail Games' Train Sim World series, there are currently a vast amount of options when it comes to railway sims.
 Being a devout sim gamer, I made the switch from farming a few years ago and haven't looked back.
 With farm sims, one title clearly separates itself from the pack; there's Farming Simulator and then there's everything else.
 The waters get a bit murkier when it comes to train sims.
 Ongakukan's iconic series of Japanese rail simulators has existed for nearly three decades.
 The visual approach is basic, relying on full-motion video capture as opposed to traditional gaming assets (yes, this means you'll see that same dude crossing the street on his bicycle every time you play).
 There are no cheerful assistants a'la Taito's effervescent Densha De Go, no high scores to conquer, no online co-op, no cool unlocks or traditional gaming rewards.
 Simply put, you complete a route then you start over again.
 It's worth mentioning that JRETS was conceived as a virtual utility for operators in training.
 In other words, a legitimate simulation experience as opposed to entertainment software... and it shows.
 It's not the friendliest environment for gamers to become immersed in, even if you're already a fan of train sims.
 But if you're in the proper frame of mind, JRETS' minimalist approach becomes its greatest strength.
 The absence of scores, medals and rewards (technically there are trophies, but they're sparse) leaves the focus squarely on the vehicle you're operating and the compelling scenery.
 While many sims offer a multitude of options for North American and European travel, Asian rail options are relatively few.
 By comparison, JRETS is thoroughly Japanese, shuttling you through dense cityscapes and lush rural terrain.
 It's a unique gaming experience, but you can get roughly the same experience from your average YouTube cab vid.
 Really, this is just a deeper level of immersion for those who want to virtually traverse the Land of the Rising Sun.
 It's worth noting that JRETS features full English menus and option settings, so if the notion of Google Translating your way through tons of Japanese text sounds daunting, you can rest easy in this regard.
-On the technical side, I'm a bit disappointed the game doesn't play nice with my integrated GPU (frequent video buffer overruns), but it's never really an issue since you can start your progress from any station.
+On the technical side, I'm a bit disappointed the game doesn't play nice with my integrated GPU (update: I recently upgraded my PC and those problems are now nonexistent), but it's never really an issue since you can start your progress from any station.
 I'm a fan of JRETS, it's a fantastic game to chill out and unwind with after a long day at the office (in other words, ending a day of work by pretending to do more work).
 But that doesn't mean it is an easy recommendation by any stretch; Japanese train aficionados will appreciate the authentic scenery and simple controls (entire routes can be completed with the mouse wheel), while modern gamers may be deterred by the fact that it is more on-rails video simulation than video game.

 Dec.
 2024